 - Colorado Super Lawyers® (2017-present)

-- Chambers USA: America's Leading Lawyers in Business for Commercial Litigation (2016-present)
+- Chambers USA: America's Leading Lawyers for Business for Commercial Litigation (2016-present)

 - Law Week Colorado, Barrister's Best, People's Choice for Civil Litigation (2020)

 - The Burton Awards, Law360 Distinguished Legal Writing Award (2020)